Log-benjamin/MIcroverse-Javascript-Capstone/README.md

 # <img src='./src/asset/logo-img.gif' width="30px"> Xplore <a name="about-project"></a>

-**Ixplore** is a web app built based on [REST countries API](https://restcountries.com/), that provides information about countries via a RESTful API.
+**Xplore** is a web app built based on [REST countries API](https://restcountries.com/), that provides information about countries via a RESTful API.
 This project collects information from The REST countries site and provide it in a simple organized way as a web app so that it can be applicable by travel agencies or for personal use to get info about a country or region easily.
 The App can also collect user information on the specific country as a comment and likes so that the app owner can get feedback from its customers.

 ## 🛠 Built With <a name="built-with"></a>